By Carlos Garcia, MD

 Systemic physiologic changes can influence a slight change in pH in the spinal fluid and cerebral fluid, which may cause a reduction in affinity of hemoglobin for oxygen.
 The reduction in hemoglobin affinity (poor oxygen delivery) may stress cells and organs, which could result in tachycardia, elevated heart rate, as well as other physiologic compensatory mechanisms.
 Hypertension may be one of the physiologic results.

 Chronic blood acidosis can lead to muscle loss or degradation in extreme situations, such as cachexia.
 Skeletal and cardiac muscle cells as well as organ function are adversely affected.
 A low pH depresses cardiac muscle cell contractions, thus decreasing the intensity of the heart muscle’s contraction.
-Smooth muscle cells are also impacted by acidosis.
+Smooth muscle cells are also impacted by acidosis and hypertension.
 For example, vascular smooth muscle cells contract with increases in extracellular pH and relax with decreases in pH.
 When the vascular smooth muscles contract, one’s blood pressure rises.
 Conversely, when vascular smooth muscles dilate, blood pressure drops.
 A rise in extracellular pH increases the influx of calcium into vascular smooth muscle cells, in order to compensate or regulate blood pressure.

 Your state of mind can also influence your blood pressure and other organ function.
 When one is calm and happy heart rates tend to decrease and blood pressures lower.
 However, given one’s inability to manage unusual or stressful events may result in just the opposite.
 As you can begin to see, the physiologic regulation of blood pressure is not as straight forward as one might think.
 The human body is a highly complex system with numerous feedback and interactive mechanisms affecting all our physiologic responses.